thapelocodes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # This file explains what each script in this project does.

-* File 0: Prints "Hello, World" to the standard output using the echo command
+* **Hello World** File 0 : Prints "Hello, World" to the standard output using the echo command
-*
+* **COnfused Smiley** File 1: Prints a confused smiley to the standard output